BroncoSpace-Lab/scales-docs/docs/imx8x_merger.md

 **Peripheral fault**

-- If the Ethernet switch hangs, the OBC can power-sequence it directly
+- If the Ethernet switch hangs, the OBC can power-sequence it directly, or the FPManager will detect the fault and notify the end user over the GDS

 #### Telemetry and Monitoring